JoinCODED/WS-Flutter-M10-Auth/02_Setup/05_Dio_singleton.md

-We are initializing 2 Dio instances, one in the books services, and one in the auth services.
+We are initializing two `Dio` instances, one in the books services, and one in the auth services.

-So it would be a good idea to create a singleton for `dio` to use in both files.
+It would be a good idea to create a `singleton` for `dio` to use in both files.

-In your `services` folder create a file called `client.dart`:
+11. In your `services` folder, create a file called `client.dart` and add the code below:

 ```dart
 import 'package:dio/dio.dart';